coin-or/python-mip/docs/quickstart.rst

 Constraints
 ~~~~~~~~~~~

-Constraints are linear expressions involving variables, a sense, ==, <= or >= for
+Constraints are linear expressions involving variables, a sense of ==, <=
-equal, less or equal and greater or equal, respectively  and a constant
+or >= for equal, less or equal and greater or equal, respectively  and
-in the right-hand side.
-The addition of constraint :math:`x+y \leq 10` to model
+a constant in the right-hand side.
+The addition of constraint :math:`x+y
-:code:`m` can be done with:
+\leq 10` to model :code:`m` can be done with:

 .. code-block:: python

     m += x + y <= 10

 Summation expressions can be used with the function :code:`xsum`.
+If for
-If for a knapsack problem
+a knapsack problem with :math:`n` items, each one with weight :math:`w_i`
-with :math:`n` items, each one with weight :math:`w_i` we would like to select items with
+we would like to include a constraint to select items with binary
-binary variables :math:`x_i` respecting the knapsack capacity :math:`c`, then the following
+variables :math:`x_i` respecting the knapsack capacity :math:`c`, then the
-code could be used to enter this constraint to our model :code:`m`:
+following code could be used to enter this constraint to our model
+:code:`m`:

 .. code-block:: python